-A reserve is the amount that bidding must reach before an item will be sold.
+A reserve is an amount that bidding must reach before an item will be sold.
 Items that have a reserve will state Reserve Not Met underneath the current bid price until that bid price has been met.
-Once a reserve price has been exceeded, a notice will state Reserve Has Been Met.
+Once a reserve price has been exceeded, a notice will state Reserve Reached.

 See the following examples:

 Reserve has not been met, this item will not sell unless another bid exceeds the reserve price or the reserve is lowered by the affiliate.

 Reserve has been met; this item will sell to the highest bidder.